She Chose To 'Go Flat' And Wants Other Breast Cancer Survivors To Know They Can Too

 A women's health journalist, Guthrie had written about breast cancer patients' experiences and had followed the latest treatment innovations.
 But all of that research could not have prepared her for living through breast cancer — and the choices she would have to make about her body.

-In her memoir, FLAT: Reclaiming My Body After Breast Cancer, Guthrie tells of her battle with breast cancer, her relationship with her partner Mary, and her sometimes frustrating interactions with the medical system, specifically male surgeons.
+In her memoir, FLAT: Reclaiming My Body After Breast Cancer, Guthrie tells of her battle with breast cancer; her relationship with her partner, Mary; and her sometimes-frustrating interactions with the medical system, specifically male surgeons.

-FLAT (Skyhorse Publishing) is about Guthrie's journey feeling comfortable in her own body again after getting a double mastectomy and opting not to get reconstructive breast surgery — after learning it might impair her strength and mobility — and instead choosing to go "flat".
+FLAT (Skyhorse Publishing) is about Guthrie's journey to feeling comfortable in her own body again after getting a double mastectomy and opting not to get reconstructive breast surgery — after learning it might impair her strength and mobility — and instead choosing to go "flat".

 About 25 percent of double mastectomy patients choose to stay flat after the surgery, and 50 percent of single mastectomy patients do, as well.
 "That's a lot of women," Guthrie says, choosing flat chests over reconstructed breasts.